Is Cocaine a Stimulant or Depressant?

 In its powdered form, cocaine can be difficult to distinguish from other powdered substances.
 It’s typically white or off-white and can look like heroin or methamphetamine.
 It can also resemble household substances, like talcum powder.
 The devastating consequences of mistaking heroin or other drugs for cocaine is referenced in Quentin Tarantino’s film Pulp Fiction, when the character Mia finds white heroin and mistakes it for cocaine.
 The confusion results in an opioid overdose, nearly ending in her death.

+Cocaine abuse can also lead to the presence of drug paraphernalia, such as razor blades, rolled-up dollar bills, small plastic bags, or pipes.
 On top of this, few people ever stop to ask “can you overdose on cocaine?”
-The risk of a cocaine overdose is fairly high due, especially for those who don’t stop to check the drug’s purity.
+The risk of a cocaine overdose is fairly high, especially for those who don’t stop to check the drug’s purity.
+Cocaine overdose can occur even with first-time use, with symptoms including seizures, high fever, and stroke.
+As users develop a tolerance, there is an increased risk of overdose and dependency, since higher doses are needed to achieve the same effects.
+Combining cocaine with other drugs, such as alcohol or opioids, significantly increases the risk of overdose and can lead to severe health consequences, including heart attack.
 Unfortunately, overdose deaths involving cocaine rose from 3,822 in 1999 to 14,666 in 2018.

 Why Is Cocaine So Addictive?